-- Although we all bring our personal tastes and cognitive biases to our reading, a professional review should be about more than our personal response to a book (note: also this is not a bibliomemoir essay, which is a valid and lovely literary genre in its own right).
+- Although we all bring our personal tastes and cognitive biases to our reading, a professional review should be about more than our personal response to a book.
+Also this is not a bibliomemoir essay, which is a valid and lovely literary genre in its own right.

 - Include your one-paragraph author bio at the end of the review text.

-- Avoid these and similar book review bingo words whenever possible. 🙏
+- Always aim for specificity versus generalities.
+So, avoid these and similar book review bingo words whenever possible. 🙏

 TIMING, RIGHTS, AND COMPENSATION